Shajar87/Power-BI/Data Professional Survey Breakdown README.md

 **Tool used: Power BI**

-The dataset contains the details of the survey takers like their Email ID, Job Title, Favourite Programming language, Job satisfaction, etc.

 ---
+The dataset contains the details of the Data Professionals like their Email ID, Job Title, Favourite Programming language, Job satisfaction, etc.

 **Dataset Review**